Madison family surprises daughter with driveway graduation ceremony

 Family members came up with the perfect graduation set up in just a few days!

 “I am so grateful that I got the opportunity to graduate because a lot of people are just at home and won’t be able to wear their cap and gown.
-It was great to see and I feel so loved, said Genesis.
+It was great to see and I feel so loved," said Genesis.

 “It broke our hearts that she wouldn’t be able to celebrate traditionally so we decided to celebrate her in a major way!
 Brought people to our home, had a stage, brought a production company because she is worth it,” said her father, Donovan Thigpen.